Dano-Swedish War (1512–1520)

 The Dano-Swedish War (1512–1520), is the name of the conflict that lasted 1512–1520 and was part of the Union Wars at the time of the Kalmar Union.
-The war was between the opponents of the union and the Danish king Hans, later his son Christian II, and ended in 1520 after Sten Sture the Younger died as a result of injuries at Battle of Bogesund and Christian II marched into Stockholm in September of the same year.
+The war was between the opponents of the union and the Danish king Hans, later against his son Christian II, and ended in 1520 after Sten Sture the Younger died as a result of injuries at Battle of Bogesund and Christian II marched into Stockholm in September of the same year.

 Background

-When Svante Nilsson died in 1512, the 19-year-old son Sten Sture the younger took over as Reichsverweser.
-However, the pro-Danish Riksråd had elected Erik Trolle as Rikspreneur in January but was forced to withdraw that decision because Sten Sture the Younger than already had the common people on his side and controlled the most important strongholds.
+When Svante Nilsson died in 1512, his 19-year-old son Sten Sture the Younger took over as Reichsverweser.
+However, the pro-Danish Riksråd had elected Erik Trolle as Rikspreneur in January but was forced to withdraw that decision because by then, Sten Sture the Younger already had the commoners on his side and controlled most key strongholds.

 War

 1512–1516

 At the beginning of the year 1512, a formal state of war prevailed, but military activity was low.
 On April 23, 1512, a Treaty of Malmö (1512) was concluded, which was to last until midsummer in 1513.
 The truce was later extended until midsummer in 1514.
 The Swedes were faced with two options: either choose the Danish king to the king also in Sweden, or pay an annual tribute to Denmark.
 None of the alternatives appealed to the Swedes, which is why the issue was delayed, including through a meeting on 29 July 1515.

 On February 20, 1513, the Danish king Hans died and was succeeded by his son Christian.
 Christian had already been elected heir to the throne in Sweden in 1497.

-The Danes grew tired of the Swedes' procrastination and in the spring of 1516 began preparing armor for an attack.
+The Danes finally grew tired of the Swedes' procrastination, and in the spring of 1516, began mobilizing for an attack.
 The attack was to be coordinated with an action against Sten Sture, initiated by his political opponent Archbishop Gustav Trolle, his father Erik Trolle, Sten Kristiernsson and Nils Bosson.
 The Swedish campaign aimed to put Christian II on the Swedish throne.
 Opposition leader Gustav Trolle's father Erik Arvidsson had been elected by the Riksdag to be Rikspresenter after Svante Nilsson's death, but the election had thwarted by Sten Sture.
 This had secured the loyalty of the bailiffs in his father's largest fataburslän Stockholm, Turku, Västerås and Borgholm and tried to confiscate the collected tax.
 The election of the head of state was postponed until after the peace negotiations with Denmark, in exchange for the board being left to a council committee and for Sten Sture to waive the tax.